mrzepinski/es6-guide/manuscript/let_+_const.md

 1. We can see that variable **a** is declared as global.
 Nothing surprising.

-2. Variable **b** is inside an **if block**, but in JavaScript it doesn't create new scope.
+2. Variable **b** is inside an **if block**, but in JavaScript it doesn't create a new scope.
 If you are familiar with other languages, you can be disappointed, but this is JavaScript and it works as you see.

-3. The next statement is a **for loop**. **C** variable is declared in this for loop, but also in global scope.
+3. The next statement is a **for loop**. **C** variable is declared in this for loop, but also in the global scope.

 4. Until variable **d** is declared in his own scope.
 It's inside a function and only **function creates new scopes**.